 What is an ARP Gun?

 An ARP gun is a hybrid firearm that combines pistol size with rifle accuracy and power.
-Its design makes it suitable for various shooting scenarios, including hunting, self-defense, and tactical operations.
+Its design makes it suitable for shooting scenarios, including hunting, self-defense, and tactical operations.

-Why is it Called an AR Pistol?
+Why is it called an AR Pistol?

 The term AR pistol has origins in the AR-15 platform.
-So when someone asks you what does arp stand for gun?
+So when someone asks you What does ARP stand for?
 It would help if you told him that the “ARP” initials stand for “Assault Rifle Pistol” in the context of guns.
 These refer to the dual functionality of the gun.
-The AR pistol is very similar to the AR-15 rifle in functionality.
-It retains features like the caliber and firing mechanisms, but size-wise, they are more compact and relatively easy to handle.

 What Rounds Does a ARP Take?